rohanbalixz/rohanbalixz/README.md

         <img src="https://img.shields.io/badge/SpatialDI_2026-Springer_LNCS-2ea043?style=flat-square" alt="SpatialDI 2026 Springer LNCS" />
       </p>
       <p>
-        A controlled isolation experiment across <strong>5,698 CONUS tiles at 250 m</strong> showing that <strong>94%</strong> of the apparent architectural advantage of recurrent encoders over convolutional ones at longer forecast horizons is a
-        <strong>channel-count confound</strong> — present in every prior multi-horizon
-        urban-growth benchmark examined.
-Urban growth as testbed; the findings apply wherever multi-horizon benchmarks shorten the encoder window as the prediction target moves forward.
+        Every multi-horizon urban growth benchmark I could find showed the same
+        pattern: CNN accuracy drops at longer horizons, ConvLSTM improves.
+The standard explanation was architectural.
+It turns out 94% of that gap is a channel-count confound — advancing the horizon also removes an input epoch, and nobody had controlled for it.
+Tested across 5,698 CONUS tiles at 250m.
+The confound structure applies anywhere multi-horizon benchmarks shorten the encoder window as the target moves forward.
       </p>
       <p>
         <a href="https://github.com/rohanbalixz/Multi-Horizon-Urban-Growth-Prediction"><strong>Code & data</strong></a> ·